LesMargoulins/Margoulineur2000/README.md

 ## Additional information
 You can find dumps of dormitories 3, 4 and new 4 [here](https://github.com/LesMargoulins/Dumps "dumps")
-If you're a member of the administration of the BJTU university and you want to take this repository down, well too bad, this is an _open source project_, and we will not remove it (except if you force us to lol).
-If by any chance you would want to change the scanners on the washing machines again, good luck.
+If you're a member of the administration of the BJTU university and you want to take this repository down, well too bad, this is an _open source project_, and we will not remove it under any conditions.
+If by any chance you would want to change the scanners on the washing machines again, we will break it again in less than a week, good luck.

 ## Kek
 h4x0r 1337